 It’s been a while since I last blog posted!
 Plenty has changed since 2019.
-Who would have thought a freaking pandemic would cause the whole world to come to a screeching halt, especially in the days of modern technology.
+Who would have thought that a freaking pandemic would bring the whole world to a screeching halt, especially in the days of modern technology?

 When news first broke about the requirement to socially distance and work from home, I posted the following tweet:

 Are you jumping for joy that there’s Coronavirus lockdown?
 What does that say about your life?
 On average, 50% of your day is spent at work.
 I think a lot of people have a chance to change their paths and consider if the life they once led was the one they truly wanted.